 On 27 June 2022, the Company entered into a deed to provide a guarantee in the aggregate of the principal amount of S\$129,086,250 and any interest, commission, fees and expenses accrued thereon, to secure loan facilities in relation to a residential redevelopment project located at 6C and 6D Tanjong Rhu Road, Singapore (the "La Ville Development").
 This amount represents 75.0% of the total liabilities of the underlying Development SPV under a facility agreement in the underlying Development SPV.
-In terms of the above, the Company, acting as the sponsor of ZACD LV Development Fund (the "LV Development Fund"), a subfund registered under ZACD Capital Partners VCC, by way of indirectly holding the nominal share capital of the corporate entity of LV Development Fund, is required by the security agents to provide the guarantee for the loan facilities which will be applied towards the payments of the La Ville Development.
+In terms of the above, the Company, acting as the sponsor of ZACD LV Development Fund (the "LV Development Fund"), a subfund registered under ZACD Capital Partners VCC, by way of indirectly holding the nominal share capital of the corporate entity of LV Development Fund, is required by the security agents to provide the guarantee for the loan facilities which will be applied towards the payments of the purchase price, development charge, construction cost and related development costs of the La Ville Development.
 LV Development Fund is managed by ZACD Capital Pte.
 Ltd. which acts as its fund manager.